 The Art of Breathing

-I have been teaching yoga since 2004, and I find that the one common question people ask is: How should I breathe?
+Since I began teaching yoga in 2004, I have found that the most common question is: How should I breathe?

-My constant answer to all such queries is: Stay relaxed.
+My reply is always: Stay relaxed.
 Even if you are not aware of it, you are still breathing.

-Breathing in and out daily isn’t the same thing as really taking deep and meaningful breaths.
-I don’t mean “meaningful” in a spiritual sense, either.
+Breathing naturally isn’t the same thing as taking deep and meaningful breaths.
+I don’t mean ‘meaningful’ in a spiritual sense, either.
 I’m talking about breathing properly in a physical sense.
 Yoga can teach you everything about the art of breathing.

 The Problem With Forgetting How to Breathe